ulekkala/nuodbTools/nuodb_aws_quickstart.md

 ### Preparation:
 * Install this toolkit
   * Follow the instructions at the bottom of [this page](README.md#usage)

+### Basic Mode
+* Use this mode if you would like to create your cluster inside the default VPC
+* What you will need:
+  * Your AWS access key and secret
+    * Your access key can be found from the AWS console ["Services -> IAM -> Users -> YOURUSER -> Security Credentials"](https://console.aws.amazon.com/iam/home#users)
+    * If you do not have any access keys listed you may "Manage Access Keys" and create a new pair.
+    * Each access key has an associated secret.
+You must have that key stored somewhere as it is not retrievable from the AWS console.
+If you do not have it you must create another access key and secret thorough "Manage Access Keys"
+    * Any user you will be using for this purpose should have Power User or Administrator privileges ("Services -> IAM -> Users -> YOURUSER -> Permissions")
+  * A consistent SSH public key (also named consistently) loaded in each region you want to run in and the associated private key
+    * Your keys are loaded individually for each region and can be managed through the [web UI](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:)
+    * Please consult [this document](http://www.nuodb.com/tbd) on how to do this
+* From your terminal prompt run the following command:
+`nuodb_aws_quickstart.py -a create`
+* Enter the information you gathered above to create your cluster.

+### Advanced Mode
 * DNS Setup
   * For all of the instances to work together the machines need to find each other.
   * The best and easiest way to do this is to use a [Amazon Route53](http://aws.amazon.com/route53/) hosted domain.
 If you do not have one the script will attempt to emulate DNS by populating /etc/hosts in each of your servers.